ProofOfPizza/proofofpizza.github.io/_posts/2022-03-07-how-to-learn-new-skills-wihtout-magic-promises.md

 These type of associations and abstractions will come as a result of immersing yourself.
 It is then that your learning continues throughout the day, also when doing completely different things.
 It is a very powerful tool to accelerate and solidify your learning.

 We all marvel at the way kids seem to learn things effortlessly and quick.
 Well, did you ever try to observe how many hours of their waking day are spend going back and forth through the alphabet?
 How many times the repeat their multiplication tables?
 Riding a bike?
 Right: Now imagine sitting down working through your lessons in Java for as long as you see your kids doing any of these.
-Would you learn faster then you would now?
+Would that make you learn faster?
 You betcha!
 (But yes, please observe #3 or I will get angry comments from abandoned loved ones!)

 ## 6. Fake it 'till you make it
-We generally know is important, recommend it to others, but fail to apply it to ourselves.
+We generally know this is important, recommend it to others, but fail to apply it to ourselves.
 Did you ever meet anyone from another country that is now learning your language?
 "Just go out and practice.
 Talk to people, that is a great way to learn".
 This is often the first advice given.

 So what about when you learn something new, Docker for example, then what ?
 Here is one of the most scary and at the same time most effective suggestions I have for you: Get involved in [Stack Overflow][so].
 And I mean _involved_.
 Create an account.
 (You would be surprised how many of us techies use Stack Overflow all day every day, but never bothered to make an account!).
 Before anything else: take 5 minutes to familiarize yourself with the [community guidelines][guidelines].
 You'll be disappointed if you don't!
 Then there are three things to do:
 1. Search for questions on the subject you are learning (use the filters for that).
 You can filter on `highest score` and you will without exception find questions and answers that will teach you something new, dive just that bit deeper into the subject you are busy with!